usaid-cs/yesterday-i-learned/android.md

 - The "shutter speed" and "aperture" settings in Android are fake.
 What are you, stupid?
 There is no shutter (apart from some of Samsung's experiments).
 Both settings are emulated.
 - Tasker's `%DATE` format will change depending on the system locale.
 - For some reason, qcrilmsgtunnel is responsible for _showing_ your signal icon.
+- OnePlus and Vivo were owned by Oppo.
+Oppo is owned by [BBK](https://en.wikipedia.org/wiki/BBK_Electronics)... not just any BBK, but 广东**步步高**电子工业有限公司.
+Then BBK buys OnePlus from Oppo.
+It's conglomerates all the way up.